Jean-Marie Seroney: Death and controversy

-Questions arose immediately about his death and many people could not believe the cause of death as stated.
-Curiously, no post-mortem was done.

-President Moi sent a message of condolence to his family stating that he had learned with "deep sorrow" of the untimely death of Seroney.
-He died just 6 days shy of the fourth anniversary of his release.
-His funeral was held on 13 December 1982 in a ceremony that was attended by President Moi and thousands of his friends and constituents at Ko'lelach Village, Senetwo Village, Meteitei, Tinderet.
-This was the fourth anniversary of his release.
-However, the farm where he was buried was later sold by the bank to recover the 1975 loan.
-His former house is now a school and his grave is a part of the playground.

 Legacy

-Seroney is a hero of Kenya's independence for which he worked for tirelessly from as early as 1950.
-When he returned from India in 1951 he joined KAU and popularized it with a tour of the Rift Valley with Jomo Kenyatta before Kenyatta was detained the following year.
-Through his close friendship with Tom Mboya he helped organize the famous 'Air Lifts' that sent many Kenyan's to universities in the United States starting from the late fifties.
-He also offered valuable legal advice to Tom Mboya during the pre-independence period and also helped many Mau Mau victims find legal help.
-As a member of the Legislative Council and the National Assembly, he worked tirelessly to repeal repressive Colonial-era laws such as the Chief's Authority Act, Public Order Act, Laibon Removal Ordinance, Trespass Act and many more.

-Seroney helped champion social justice, the rule of law and democracy through much of the early independence years of Kenya.
+Seroney helped champion social justice, the rule of law, and democracy through much of the early independence years of Kenya.
 His ideas of Devolution which he kept active through much of the sixties and seventies are now part of the Constitution of Kenya(2010).
 In 1969 Seroney is on record as having called for the release from detention of Oginga Odinga following his detention after the Kisumu riots.
 He called for the Government to clear Odinga and members of his Party the Kenya People's Union before the elections and to end the practice of detention without trial.
-He vigorously opposed attempts to make Kenya a single-party state strongly rooting for pluralism and political tolerance as well as national cohesion with the presence of an active parliamentary opposition to check government.
+He vigorously opposed attempts to make Kenya a single-party state strongly rooting for pluralism and political tolerance as well as national cohesion with the presence of active parliamentary opposition to check government.
 He championed press freedom famously calling for a 'free, frank and fearless' press in Kenya.
-The statement was until recently been used by the Kenyan newspaper the 'People Daily' as its slogan.